Old Bayview Cemetery

 Cemetery in Corpus Christi, Texas, U.S.

-Old Bayview Cemetery is a cemetery located on a small hill in downtown Corpus Christi, Texas, on Ramirez St. at Padre St., bordered by the I-37 access road.
+Old Bayview Cemetery is a cemetery located on a small hill in downtown Corpus Christi, Texas, United States, on Ramirez St. at Padre St., bordered by the I-37 access road.
 It is the oldest federal military cemetery in Texas.
 Owned by the City of Corpus Christi, it presently comprises three and a half acres as a Historic Texas Cemetery and a State Archaeological Landmark of the Texas Historical Commission.
 The cemetery was listed on the National Register of Historic Places in 2020.

 Origin

 Bayview Cemetery originated in 1845 during the occupation of Corpus Christi, or "Kinney's Ranch", by General Zachary Taylor.
 Taylor commanded the troops that were sent to the region when Texas joined the United States.
 Mexico claimed the Nueces River as Texas' southern border, while Texas and the United States claimed the Rio Grande as the border.
 In 1846 Taylor's forces marched south to Mexico.

 Since Corpus Christi Bay was too shallow for troop ships, these anchored at what's now Port Aransas and troops were ferried to the military camp on the city bayfront.
 On 13 September (some versions say 12 September) 1845 the steamboat Dayton left Corpus Christi heading toward St. Joseph's Island (AKA San José Island, north of Port Aransas).
 On board were Captain Crossman, Lieutenants Thaddeus Higgins, Benjamin A. Berry, Graham, and Woods of the Fourth Infantry, Lieutenant Gordon of the Third Infantry, a Dr. Crittenden, and several others.
 At about 12:30 PM near McGloin's Bluff, present day Ingleside, a boiler burst.

 Eight persons were killed, including Higgins and Barry and a Private Hunt.
 Seventeen others were injured, among them Graham and Crossman.
 Woods, Gordon, and Dr. Crittenden were uninjured.
 The Dayton sank.
 According to the Nueces County Historical Society, two of the injured later died and a body was recovered, apparently after a day or so.

 Colonel Henry Kinney, the founder of the city of Corpus Christi and the main landowner, donated a hill overlooking the shoreline and the Nueces River and probably a vista of woods and meadowland to the west, as the cemetery.
 Due to "delays" the military funerals were held after sunset, with the services read by lamplight and three volleys fired over the graves.
 Taps was played and the company left to fife and drums.

 The Dayton casualties may not have been the first buried there.
 The Corpus Christi Caller Times for 14 September 1884 published an interview with a soldier who'd been in Taylor's army, John Henderson, who stated that during the summer several soldiers got sick with diarrhea from "impure water" and that one who died, a German named Engenspiehl, was buried on the same hill.
 It is certain that other soldiers who died before Taylor's army left lie there.